20 years later: Christmas Eve killer still on death row

 “What he didn’t know was the person he thought was the hitman was an undercover DEA agent,” Chardo said.

 Since 1999, in fact.
-And there’s been a moratorium on executions since Governor Tom Wolf took office eight years ago.’
+And there’s been a moratorium on executions since Gov. Tom Wolf took office eight years ago.

-This is Ernest Wholaver today.
-He’s been allowed to grow old on death row.
+The picture to the right shows Ernest Wholaver today.
+He’s grown old on death row.

 Chardo says he’s never accepted responsibility and never expressed remorse.